 Community Impact Fund

 Vector is committed to serving our community through grants for local non-profits.
 The Vector Wealth Strategies Community Impact Fund was the first corporate giving fund established with Community Foundation of Greater Huntsville in 2015.
 We set aside 10% of Vector’s profits each year to fund grants that focus on education, health and human services and disaster recovery.
 Our vision statement is: Impacting our community through investments and involvement.
-To learn more about each organization impacted by the fund, click on the links below:
+To learn more about each organization impacted by the fund, click on the logos below:

 To nominate a charity, please complete the grant application below and return it to our office.